crate/cloud-tutorials/docs/cluster-deployment/deploy-to-cluster-azure/signup-azure.rst

 Visit the CrateDB Cloud offer on Azure Marketplace via |this link|.
 Under the *Plans + Pricing* tab you will find useful information on available cluster configurations.
 The Development plan is suitable as a demo of CrateDB Cloud.
-For production ready use cases, there is a General Purpose plan.
+For production ready use cases, there is a General Purpose plan, as well as IO Optimized and Storage Optimized plans.
+Finally, there is the CrateDB Cloud Contract for paying yearly in advance on the basis of direct negotiation with our Sales team.
+For details on these plans, see our `documentation on subscription plans`_.

 Once you know which plan suits your needs, click the blue *Get It Now* button to the left to take up the CrateDB Cloud offer.
 After giving consent to